petedejoy/documentation/v2/clickstream/destinations/calq.md

 Copy this key and add it into your Astronomer UI to get started.
 Click 'Create Destination' to activate your pipeline.

-If you look back at your Calq account, you should see a message confirming that events have been recieved.
+If you look back at your Calq account, you should see a message confirming that events have been received.

 ![calq4](../../../images/calq4.png)